BweepBwop/10-Days-of-Javascript-HackerRank-Solutions/README.md

-# 10-Days-of-Javascript-HackerRank-Solutions
+# 10-Days-of-Javascript-HackerRank-Solutions 👌
-This is just a repository for my solved solutions as a way of me practicing my Javascript abilities
+This is just a repository for my solved solutions as a way of me practicing my Javascript abilities as a beginner for Javascript.